 The interference of society to overrule his judgment and purposes in what only regards himself, must be grounded on general presumptions; which may be altogether wrong, and even if right, are as likely as not to be misapplied to individual cases, by persons no better acquainted with the circumstances of such cases than those are who look at them merely from without.
 (25)

-There’s an argument that interference will actually lead to worse and less overall utilityoutcomes and less overall utility:
+There’s an argument that interference will actually lead to worse outcome and less overall utility, because people who do just the opposite of what you tell them:

 Nor is there anything which tends more to discredit and frustrate the better means of influencing conduct, than a resort to the worse...it easily comes to be considered a mark of spirit and courage to fly in the face of such usurped authority, and do with ostentation the exact opposite of what it enjoins.
 (29)